-It's important to clarify that a salary sacrifice car is still eligible for company car tax, known as benefit-in-kind (BIK).
-This is an additional tax that is charged monthly and based on the value of the car, its CO2 emissions and the employees tax bracket.
+It is important to clarify that a salary sacrifice car is still eligible for company car tax, known as benefit-in-kind (BIK).
+This is an additional tax that is charged monthly and based on the value of the car, its CO2 emissions and the employee's tax bracket.

-Why are more and more businesses opting to implement Salary Sacrifice schemes with Low Emission vehicles?
+Why are more businesses opting to implement Salary Sacrifice schemes with low emission vehicles?

 There are fantastic savings to be had for the employee and employers from successfully introducing salary sacrifice arrangements.

-For electric cars, the BiK rate is 0% for the 2020/21 financial year.
-The rate will rise to just 1% in 2021-22and 2% in 2022-23.
-Meaning this tax break could make salary sacrifice an “effectively perfect” perk for drivers who want electric cars.
+For electric cars, the BiK rate is zero percent for the 2020/21 financial year.
+The rate will rise to just one percent in 2021/22 and two percent in 2022/23.
+This means this tax break could make salary sacrifice an “effectively perfect” perk for drivers who want electric cars.

 Reasons to choose low or zero emission vehicles: